Force over Distance: Chapter 50

 “Nothing.”
 She rolled her eyes.

 Young looked down at Rush.
-“Y’know, Barnes was just out there telling me that everyone thinks you’re a badass motherfucker, and then I come in and you’re watching a five hour version of Pride and Prejudice?
-That’s not very badass.”
+“Y’know, Barnes was just out there telling me everyone thinks you’re a badass motherfucker, and then I find you watching a six-hour version of Pride and Prejudice?
+Not very badass.”

 Rush narrowed his eyes.
 “Badass?”

 “Oh fine, that was pretty colloquial.”
-Chloe fired off a line of Ancient, then snatched her DVD case out of his hand.
+Chloe fired off a line of Ancient, then snatched up her DVD case.

 “When did you learn to speak Ancient so well?”
 Young asked, eyebrows raised.